Overview

 Note:

-- If you don’t ask your users to sign into Widgetic, you must use Managed Users (white label integration).
+If you don’t ask your users to sign into Widgetic, you must use Managed Users (white label integration).
 Each Managed User will have his individual data (themes, widget compositions, stats) which you can access with your Standard Account.
-Check the Terms and Conditions for restrictions regarding users.

 API Reference